 The Group might become the subject of investigations by competition authorities and might be exposed to fines imposed by such authorities and follow-on claims for damages raised against it by third parties.
 For example, on 20 May 2010, the Belgian Competition Council issued a decision finding that the Group and three other steel panel radiator companies had coordinated their behaviour on the Belgian market by exchanging information relating to their gross wholesale prices during the period from 2003 to mid-2006 in breach of Belgian competition law.
-A fine of approximately $\notin 1.9$ million was imposed on the Group as a result of the decision.
-The Group may in the future be subject to further investigations by competition authorities as a result of the market share that it has in the countries in which it operates, which include, for the year ended 31 December 2020, a 50.2 per cent. market share in the UK, a 33.5 per cent. market share in Denmark.
+A fine of approximately €1.9 million was imposed on the Group as a result of the decision.
+The Group may in the future be subject to further investigations by competition authorities as a result of the market share that it has in the countries in which it operates, which include, for the year ended 31 December 2020, a 50.2 per cent. market share in the UK, a 33.5 per cent. market share in Belgium, 39.4 per cent. market share in The Netherlands and a 37.5 per cent. market share in Denmark.1

-The amount of any fines and follow-on claims for damages arising as a result of any future investigations by competition authorities could be substantial and such investigations could reveal actual or potential noncompliance with competition laws.
+The amount of any fines and follow-on claims for damages arising as a result of any future investigations by competition authorities could be substantial and such investigations could reveal actual or potential non-compliance with competition laws.
 In addition, alleged or actual anti-competitive behaviour might seriously disrupt business relationships with business partners.
 The realisation of any of these risks relating to the Group's alleged or actual anticompetitive behaviour, alone or in combination, could have a material adverse effect on its business, financial condition and results of operations.